 - Contributes to the linked page’s relevance signals

-- Part of natural language understanding
+- Feeds into Google’s natural language understanding

 Types of Anchor Text